Ford e-Transit review

 What is it like to drive?

-There’s nothing between the axles apart from brake lines and chassis – no driveshaft or exhaust, for obvious reasons.
-The rear suspension is heavy duty and fully independent, which should mean reliable handling loaded or unloaded, though we’ve only tried it with a big, light wooden box lashed into the rear to show off the tie downs.
-Suffice to say, it rides unlike any Transit before it, a feeling underlined by the lack of shake, rattle and roll.
+There’s nothing between the axles apart from brake lines and chassis; the rear suspension is heavy duty and fully independent, which means reliable handling loaded or unloaded.
+Suffice to say it rides unlike any Transit before it, a feeling underlined by the lack of shake, rattle and roll.
 It’s a really quite serene place to spend time.

 Noted.
 How fast is it?

-As far as power goes, electric suits load lugging, simply because the available torque is always front and centre.
-No, it’s not very fast, but it's quite sprightly from a standstill and it’ll keep up with traffic with ease; the one-speed box seamlessly pulling from the lights right up to about 50mph.
+As far as power goes, electric suits load lugging simply because the available torque is always front and centre.
+No it’s not very fast, but from a standstill it’s quite sprightly and isn’t hindered by a jolt of momentum that might otherwise have items flying about in the back.
+It’ll keep up with traffic with ease, the one-speed box seamlessly pulling to 50mph.
+Beyond that the motor’s a little more pedestrian.

 There’s no space under the nose by the way, that’s set up with the electric control systems that cleverly mimic a crash structure, and also an under-nose mounted spare, should you option it.